-What should I discuss with my healthcare provider before receiving haemophilus influenzae type b vaccine?
+What should I discuss with my healthcare provider before receiving Haemophilus influenzae type b vaccine?

 Anyone who had a life-threatening allergic reaction after a dose of Hib should not get another dose.
 Children younger than 6 weeks of age should not get Hib vaccine.
 People with minor illnesses, such as a cold, may be vaccinated.
 Those who are moderately or severely ill should usually wait until they recover before getting Hib vaccine.

-How is haemophilus influenzae type b vaccine administered?
+How is Haemophilus influenzae type b vaccine administered?

-Your doctor, nurse, or other healthcare provider will administer the haemophilus influenzae type b vaccine as an injection.
+Your doctor, nurse, or another healthcare provider will administer the Haemophilus influenzae type b vaccine as an injection.
 Children over 5 years old usually do not need Hib vaccine.
 But some older children or adults with special health conditions should get it.
 These conditions include sickle cell disease, HIV/AIDS, removal of the spleen, bone marrow transplant, or cancer treatment with drugs.
 Ask your doctor or nurse for details.